dougpoole333/ransom-note-app/project-worksheet.md

 Ransom Note Generator.

 App takes user input and converts each letter into a text component, each randomly and legibly styled using the google fonts api and the color scheme api.
-The end result is a renderscreen resembling a ransom note which, in a post-mvp version, can be converted to an image file and shared to various social media.
+The end result is a renderscreen resembling a ransom note.
+In post-mvp versions, can be converted to an image file and shared to various social media, and user can access CSS text styling info to be used in other web dev projects.

 https://drive.google.com/file/d/0B-nmbX0rBb-XcElQMUpheTNGUl9jckV2VFMxUHduUUhfYlVn/view?usp=sharing